strong-type-systems/libregraphicsmeeting/current/2025/program/from_import_to_website_part_1.md

 open source raw developer RawTherapee.
 ART exists since a few years now, its creator Alberto Griggio optimised (among other things) the user interface of the software so it is easier to use for new users (both newcomers to photography and newcomers to open source photography software).
-The sujbects of the pictures will be mostly nature shots and landscapes with high dynamic range (dark foreground, bright sky) that were taken before and after LGM 2024 in Britanny.
+The subjects of the pictures will be mostly nature shots and landscapes with high dynamic range (dark foreground, bright sky) that were taken before and after LGM 2024 in Britanny.